austincunningham/myblog/src/markdown/2022/keycloakexpressoidc.md

 npm install express
 ```

-From the Realm we need the openid-configuration can be got an endpoint
+From the Realm we need the openid-configuration can be got from an endpoint
 ```
 /realms/{realm-name}/.well-known/openid-configuration
 ```